Sandip-Hapani/U-fynd-Scrapping-Task/README.md

 ## Project Overview

 - `Static/booking-scrape.py`: Parses a saved Booking.com HTML page and extracts hotel details into `Booking-Extracted-Data.json`.
+[Works for online same sort of pages]
 - `LiveWeb/booking-scrape.py`: Uses Selenium + Chrome WebDriver to scrape hotel listings from Booking.com in real time and export the results to `Booking-Extracted-Data.json`.
 - `Static/GivenData/`: Contains the downloaded sample Booking.com hotel page used for static parsing.
 - `ApproachDiagram/`: Includes a diagram of the scraping approach.